 Citrus Greening (HLB) Answers

-September 27, 2017 Hurricane Irma update: The groves following our recommended programs fared exceptionally well during the onslaught of intense Hurricane Irma (experienced here September 10-11, 2017).
+From September 27, 2017 Hurricane Irma: The groves following our recommended programs fared exceptionally well during the onslaught of intense Hurricane Irma (experienced here September 10-11, 2017).
 Fruit losses in groves following our recommendations were relatively low based upon on-site inspections of September 21, 2017.
 The strong, healthy stem connections to the fruit paid off in low fruit loss in spite of 100+ mph winds.

 Important news!
 The Florida Department of Agriculture has documented the effectiveness of our program in an orange grove in central Florida [letter sent March 7, 2017]: